Radio Shack TRS-80 PC-2

 Introduction: When I was still in high school there was a TANDY shop in a nearby shopping centre.
 I was a (very) regular customer there.
 Buying sachets of assorted LEDs, accessories for my (not so legal) radio hobby, and enjoying the TANDY Catalogue.
 One day I saw the SHARP PC-1211 there.
 I was intrigued but when I found out it didn’t support POKE, PEEK and CALL, my interest waned.
 Then came along the PC-2 which did, and I had to have one.
 Took some work convincing my father but finally I could buy the PC-2 and CE-150 pen plotter.

-Programming: When used the way it was meant to be used this Pocket Computer is powerful enough but machine programming set it free.
 One of the first programs I wrote for that purpose was a BASIC program to browse through the memory per 16 bytes displaying its ASCII content and with the ability to POKE memory locations easily.
-I dubbed this program ZAP (DEF‑Z).
-Using ZAP I tried to understand the PC‑2’s memory mapping and when I found it its BASIC command table.
-The memory map would be different when a peripheral was attached such as the CE‑150.
+I dubbed this program ZAP (DEF-Z).
+Using ZAP I tried to understand the PC-2’s memory mapping and when I found it its BASIC command table.
+The memory map would be different when a peripheral was attached such as the CE-150.
 Its memory block started with the ASCII character "U" which indicated to the calculator there was a BASIC command block located.
 This meant that one could extend this calculator’s BASIC command set!

 In the end I wrote three BASIC command blocks seriously making the Pocket Computer more powerful.
-This set, called LeoBAS used memory block &8800 till &9FFF in !PV mode so it can not be used unless the PC-2 has been modified to support that memory block.
+This set, called LeoBAS used memory block &8800 - &9FFF in !PV mode so it can not be used unless the PC-2 has been modified to support that memory block.

 My hope is that one day a PC-2/PC-1500 emulator might make it possible to use this memory block.

-Download link > LeoBAS.
+Download link (revision 20241010) > LeoBAS.

 Free to use, but use at your own risk of course.
-Needs the newer ROM version on the PC‑2/PC‑1500A.
+Needs the newer ROM version on the PC-2/PC-1500A.
+I have made some changes to the original 1994 revision.
+One bug fix, and I have changed the shape of the LeoBAS lower case "f" character.

 The original manual I wrote (in Dutch, and please note the postal address at the end of the manual is no longer valid) can be found here: